Haunted Hotels in Europe

 Along the Rhine River in Germany are numerous castles to be explored.
 You can actually stay in the former Reichenstein Castle, the ancestral home to the Barons of the Kirsch-Puricelli family.

-The castle goes back to the 11th century and overlooks the river with a museum on property dedicated to its ancestral past.
+The castle goes back to the 11th century and overlooks the river with a museum on property dedicated to its long history.

 The lord of Reichstein Castle in the 16th century, Dietrich von Hohenfels, and his nine sons were ordered to be hanged here by the Holy Roman Emperor Rudolph von Hapsburg for robbery.